When are Pacific University MSW program applications due?

 Can I begin the program any other time of the year?

-Students may only begin the program at the beginning of fall semester, starting in late August.
+Students may only begin the program at the beginning of fall semester.
 However, you may take elective courses at other times, which can be counted toward you MSW degree if you are formally admitted to the MSW program at a later date.

 Do I need an undergraduate degree in order to be admitted to the MSW program at Pacific University?